ncatlab/nlab-content/pages/8/4/4/4/4448/content.md

 ### Relation to the initial topos

-One of the first applications of the Freyd cover was to deduce facts about the initial topos (initial with respect to [[logical morphism|logical morphisms]]).
+One of the first applications of the Freyd cover was to deduce facts about the [[initial topos]] (initial with respect to [[logical morphism|logical morphisms]] --- also called the *free topos*).
 They were originally proved by syntactic means; the conceptual proofs of the lemma and theorem below are due to Freyd.

 +-- {: .num_lemma}
 ###### Lemma